What Is the Average NHL Career Length for the 2024/25 Season?

 Across the board, ice hockey goalies average longer careers than forwards and defense.

 This is due to their general lack of contact when compared to skaters.
-However, they’re more likely to suffer knee injuries because they use their pads to block the puck.
+However, they’re more likely to suffer knee injuries because they use their pads to block the puck and often find themselves in awkward positions to make saves.

 Unlike other positions, goalies may find themselves being a few years older once they finally make it into the NHL.
 This position tends to take longer to develop, and given that there are only two spots for any single NHL team, goalies have to fight harder to gain the opportunity to show their skills off at the national level.